REJUVENATION OF THE LOWER FACE

 THE FACELIFT PROCEDURE IN KIRKLAND

-The facelift is performed with deep IV sedation administered by the MD anesthesiologist who is present.
-There is no discomfort whatsoever.
+The facelift is performed with light general anesthesia administered by our MD anesthesiologist.
 The recovery from the anesthetic is usually about one hour, after which time you are able to go home.
 The actual procedure requires approximately three hours and involves a meticulous elevation and freeing of tissue.
 A second layer of supporting tissue is also elevated (the SMAS layer) and it is this layer that is firmly re-suspended.
 Excess fatty tissue is treated by liposuction particularly in the common fat pad under the chin area.
-Following this the skin tissue is “re-draped” in a natural direction with removal of all excessive and redundant skin.
-Meticulous closure along the incision lines then helps assure excellent camouflage of the incision.
-A wrap around dressing is then applied to reduce and tendency for swelling or bruising.
+Following this, the skin tissue is “re-draped” in a natural direction with the removal of all excessive and redundant skin.
+Meticulous closure along the incision lines then helps assure excellent camouflage of the incision.* A wrap around dressing is then applied to reduce and the tendency for swelling or bruising.
 The head turban pressure dressing is kept in place overnight and removed the following day in the office.
 Individuals may either go home if reasonably nearby or they may elect to stay at the hotel across from our Carillon Point office.

 Recovery is rapid with a reasonable, socially presentable appearance between five days (with makeup) to approximately ten days (often without makeup).
 There is generally only minor bruising or swelling which is in the lower neck area.
 Pain is usually minor and rarely even requires medication.
 It is common to be up and reasonably active by the second day.